-MINUTES OF THE House Appropriations Committee at 9:00 A.M. on April 18, 2007, in Room 514-S of the Capitol.
+MINUTES OF THE Senate Ways and Means Committee at 8:30 A.M. on April 18, 2007, in Room 123-S of the Capitol.

-• It is estimated that 10 percent of the 1,230 people would then qualify for the waiver, based on Medicaid eligibility and functional needs assessment, which would add 123 people per year to the waiver.
+- Data indicates 30 percent of those hospitalized for stroke required outpatient rehabilitation, meaning 1,984 people would need outpatient rehabilitation. - A survey showed 62 percent of people who had their first stroke were younger then 65, which would mean 1,230 people would need outpatient rehabilitation services and meet the age requirement of the waiver. - It is estimated that 10 percent of the 1,230 people would then qualify for the waiver, based on Medicaid eligibility and functional needs assessment, which would add 123 people per year to the waiver